zemirco/lockit-login/README.md

 ## Features

+- two-factor authentication
 - track failed log in attempts
 - lock account after too many failed login attempts
 - track time and ip of log ins
 - redirect unauthorized users to /login and save requested url to session
 - input validation
 - allow login with username and/or email

 ## Routes included